 Louise Waldram, St. Mary’s Catholic Primary School, Caddington, Dunstable, Bedfordshire

 You can find out more about Boogie Mites School Ready Programmes for use in your pre-school, child-minding setting or Year R here.

-Contact Boogie Mites for information about discounts on bulk purchases of CDs/downloads to give out at transition workshops to your parents for home use.
+Contact Boogie Mites for information about discounts on bulk purchases of CDs/digital resources to give out at transition workshops to your parents for home use.

 Look out for our next blog post which will have practical ideas for incorporating school ready music practice into your transition activities and involving parents this summer.